gabeduke/civoctl/README.md

 # civoctl

-CivoCtl is a simple controller to reconcile a list of cluster names with actual k3s clusters in Civo cloud.
+Civoctl is a simple controller to reconcile a list of cluster names with actual k3s clusters in Civo cloud.

-CivoCtl accepts a yaml list of clusters.
+Civoctl accepts a yaml list of clusters.
 As cluster names are added or deleted from the lists, civoctl will create and delete clusters through the Civo API

 ```yaml
 clusters: